Why I do what I do

 Runs yearly from January to June for 12 folks who wish to practice the art of connection while exploring mindfulness and intuitive movement.
 How would your life be different if there was a space for you to be seen?
 A space for you to express.
 A space to be received and affirmed.

 This 30 page guidebook offers imaginative practices for understanding and supporting your Inner Critic and nurturing your Inner Wisdom.
 These practices can help you reclaim your sense of self and remember your ability to access self-care, self-trust, and self-compassion.

 Online Movement Community

-These are anti-fix-you events.
-The emphasis is on FUN and PLAY.
-An offering where you’ll experience being held in your movement practice with space to explore freedom through invitational language and form through clear direction set to an epic playlist.
+These movement journey's offer an experience of being held with space to explore FREEDOM through invitational language and FORM through clear direction set to an epic playlist with an emphasis on fun and play.